SantinoCastagno/economic-page/README.md

 # ECONOMIC-PAGE

-_A page to consult the price of the dollar in Argentina._
+_A page to consult the price of the dollar in Argentina (no updated)._

 ## Starting 🚀